mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_is_rhinocommon.md

 ## Eating our own dog food
 {: .toc-header }

-The Python plug-in for Windows and Mac, Grasshopper, and all Rhino for Mac based .NET plug-ins are built against RhinoCommon.
+All .NET plug-ins that ship with Rhino 5 for Windows and Rhino 5 for Mac, including the Python interpreter, reference RhinoCommon.

 In 2011, Grasshopper was rewritten using RhinoCommon.
 This was a big project and took some time to complete, but once done it provided performance improvements and better memory management.
 This is also a step toward Grasshopper running on Rhino for Mac.